Parental Rights in a Same-Sex Relationship

 So what can same-sex couples do to protect their relationships with children in the event of a breakup?
 The first option is marriage, if that is the right step for the couple.
 If the couple is married, and a child is born during the marriage, each spouse will have parental rights of the child born “of the marriage.”
 If marriage is not the right step for the relationship, the non-biological parent can adopt the child.
 As the Court of Appeals and the Code of Virginia make clear, legal adoption is an approved method for defining a legal parent.
 In the case where a child is born prior to the marriage, it is wise to guarantee parental rights through the process of legal adoption.
 As the Court of Appeals notes, the act of a marriage does not automatically result in the spouses becoming legal parents of each other’s children, while a legal adoption is an incontrovertible method for defining parents.

-If you and your spouse have any questions about parental rights and your relationship, please contact our Virginia Beach family law attorneys today!
+If you and your spouse have any questions about parental rights, please contact our Virginia Beach family law attorneys today!

 Call us toll-free at 888-691-9319 or fill out this short form to get started.